100% Love (2011 film): Cast

+Cameo appearance

 Production

-Before the completion of Arya 2, Sukumar had discussed making the film with Geetha Arts with Varun Sandesh and Tamannaah, but the film failed to materialize.
+Before the completion of Arya 2, Sukumar had discussed making the film with Geetha Arts with Varun Sandesh and Tamannaah Bhatia, but the film failed to materialize.
 February 2010, the project was announced with a statement reporting the collaboration of Geetha Arts, Sukumar and Naga Chaitanya for the film mentioned.
 The subsequent month saw Tamannaah announce that she had signed on to portray the lead female role in the project.
 The film was launched at Annapoorna Studios, Hyderabad on 8 June 2010 with several leading Telugu film personalities being involved with the event.
 Noted producer D. Ramanaidu rendered the launch, another producer Nagababu switched on the camera and Naga Chaitanya's father actor Nagarjuna clapped the first shot.
 The formal first shot direction was done by S. S. Rajamouli and Akkineni Nageswara Rao handed over the script to the director.

 The film continued its shoot untitled officially until 20 March 2011 when the title 100% Love was formally announced.
 During the production of the film, several titles were reported in the media for the project including Balu Weds Mahalakshmi, I Love You, I Love You Mahalakshmi, I Hate Mahalakshmi and I am Number One.
 Despite having an original planned release of December 2010, strikes if the industry pushed the release date to April 2011.